merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 1. Sign in (if we are not already)

-2. Go to your main page, and at the top-right corner click on the <kdb> + </kdb>:
+2. Go to your main page, and at the top-right corner click on the <kbd> + </kbd>:

 ![](img/git_04.png)

-3. Select New repository
+3. Select "New repository".

 4. Fill out the form.
 Keep in mind, that the name of the repository is going to be part of the URL that’s going to give access to your repository.
 So, try to make it descriptive (`seqcounter` can be an option here).